 French industrialists to bid for bankrupt steel firm Ascometal

-PARIS (Reuters) - A group of French industrialists and investors said on Monday it planned to make a bid of at least 40 million euros ($56 million)for the assets of bankrupt French specialty steel maker Ascometal.
+PARIS May 5 (Reuters) - A group of French industrialists and investors said on Monday it planned to make a bid of at least 40 million euros ($56 million)for the assets of bankrupt French speciality steel maker Ascometal.

 The group includes Ascometal founder and former Airbus CEO Noel Forgeard, former Arcelor chief executive Guy Dolle, and Frank Supplisson, who was chief of staff of former industry minister Christine Lagarde.
 It will deposit an offer with the Nanterre commercial court by Friday midnight via its investment vehicle Asco Industrie.